 (or, Can I use my existing loaders and unloaders?)
 Again, using cans as a basis, in order for the product to enter the retort, the cans must be consolidated into retort baskets or trays (which are stacked to form a cube the same size and height as a retort basket).
 This is achieved by feeding the containers to the basket / tray loader, which stacks the cans in layers, using a slip sheet (or divider sheet) between the layers to even the weight distribution and make the cans easier to load and unload.

-Because retortable plastic bottles, bowls and pouches are often considered to be fragile containers, special racking systems are needed to support the container, and to support the layers of containers on top of the bottom layers in the basket or cube.
+Because retortable plastic bottles, bowls and products packaged into pouches are often considered to be fragile containers, special racking systems are needed to support the container, and to support the layers of containers on top of the bottom layers in the basket or cube.

 Design of the racking system is critical from a couple of perspectives.
 First, the rack must have the structure and strength to support the weight of the containers inside of the rack, and then, from the bottom of the stack to the top.
 Second, the rack must be designed to handle the line speed requirements of the loader.
 Third, the rack must allow for adequate sterilization process flow to provide for even temperature distribution in the retort during sterilization and cooling.